Exam diet for students [tips you can adopt]

 And the modern diet is now full of PUFAs.
 Because they are much cheaper.
 So restaurants start using them for all kinds of cooking.

-If you want to know more, this video has a great overview.
+If you want to know more, the video below is a great overview 👇🏻

 The exam diet: bottomline